patternfly/patternfly-3/README.md

 ## Dependencies

 PatternFly includes a number of dependencies that are not committed to this repository.
 To add them, see "Install Bower Components".
+And make sure you keep them updated (see "Keeping Bower Components Updated").

 ## Development